What is breast enlargement?

 What are implants made of?

 There are two main types of breast implant:

 1. Silicone Implants: consist of a silicone shell (outer wall) filled with silicone gel.
 The gel in modern silicone implants is thick, so that if the implant is cut or ruptured the gel stays together and does not run or leak everywhere.
 Silicone implants can be either round or teardrop shaped (see picture): 1.
 Round implants are a good choice if you already have enough breast tissue to give you a good breast shape.
 2. Teardrop shaped implants are a good choice if you have very little breast tissue and you need the implant to shape your breast.

-For more information on silicone implants click here.
+For more information on silicone implants in my Birmingham Clinic, click here.

 2. Saline Implants: consist of a silicone shell filled with saline (salt water).
 These gained popularity during the early 1990’s when there was a lot of misinformation regarding the safety of silicone implants (see below).
 However, they do not feel as realistic as silicone implants and have a tendency to leak slowly which results in a wrinkling of the silicone shell and visible ripples in the breast.

 What size implants should I have?